gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/eslint-prettier-typescript.md

 editors to leverage prettier and ESlint too.
 You are then able to incorporate both tools in your usual workflow.
-For example, i configured my editor to show ESlint errors during typing and formatting is done automatically when i save the current file.
+For example, i configured my editor to show ESlint errors during typing and formatting is done automatically when I save the current file.

 ``` bash
 # install globally